chaudhary-pawan/Face-Authentication-Attendance/README.md

 ### Accuracy Expectations
 - **LFW Benchmark**: The underlying model has ~99.38% accuracy on the LFW benchmark.
 - **Real-world**: Highly accurate for frontal faces.
-Accuracy decreases with extreme angles, occlusions (masks/glasses), or poor lighting.
+Accuracy decreases with extreme angles, occlusions (masks/glasses).

 ### Known Failure Cases
 - **Lighting**: Strong backlighting or very low light can fail detection.